rursache/Hackintosh-13900k-Z690-AORUS-ELITE-AX-DDR5-AMD-6900XT/README.md

 I mapped both USB 3.0 ports and USB-C port of the case (front), all USB 2.0 ports, another 3 USB 3.0 ports (first ones coming down) + USB-C port on motherboard.
 Create your own mapping on Windows using [USBToolBox](https://github.com/USBToolBox/tool)

 ## Xcode Benchmark
-This setup beats the Mac Studio 2022 (M1 Ultra 20-core) and the Mac Mini 2023 (M2 Pro) on [Xcode compiling time](https://github.com/devMEremenko/XcodeBenchmark/pull/369). ~~This hackintosh is the best developer machine possible, even beating M2 Pro Macs~~.
-The new Mac Studio 2023 beats this hackintosh and takes the crown.
+This setup wins over the Mac Studio 2022 (M1 Ultra 20-core) and the Mac Mini 2023 (M2 Pro) on [Xcode compiling time](https://github.com/devMEremenko/XcodeBenchmark/pull/369). ~~This hackintosh is the best developer machine possible, even beating M2 Pro Macs~~.
+The Mac Studio 2023 beats this hackintosh and takes the crown.

 ## Kexts
 - Lilu